 More on qualifications >

 If your holiday club does not need to be registered with Ofsted, there are no legal standards regarding staff qualifications or staffing ratios that you have to meet.
 However, it is a good idea to use the standards outlined in the links above as guidelines for best practice.

-Any staff and volunteers who work unsupervised with the children at your club must have an enhanced DBS check (formerly called an enhanced CRB check) whether you are registered with Ofsted or not and you should follow safe recruitment practices.
+Any staff and volunteers who work unsupervised with the children at your club must have an enhanced DBS check whether you are registered with Ofsted or not and you should follow safe recruitment practices.